Police: RI man admitted to killing cab driver in the Back Bay after he was refused a ride

 Foy is due back in court on July 9.

-Joe Litvack, treasurer of Independent Taxi, says the company is devastated by the loss of Rouma, who is a devoted father of five, husband and employee.
+Joe Litvack, treasurer of Independent Taxi, says the company is devastated by the loss of Oruma, who is a devoted father of five, husband and employee.

 “It’s terrible for everyone and I imagine his family, I mean you do not expect your loved one to walk out the door and not come back,” he said.